 What we really want

-In my clinical practice, starting almost 50 years ago, I discovered that deep in their heart of hearts (or in their taste buds and stomachs), what most people, me included, really want with eating is this: to eat enough of food we genuinely enjoy.
+In my clinical practice during those same decades, I discovered that deep in their heart of hearts (or in their taste buds and stomachs), what most people, me included, really want is eating as much as we want of food we genuinely enjoy.
 So why not, I reasoned, practice nutritional judo?
-Why not go with the energy directed toward eating enough of food we find enjoyable rather than fighting against it?
-So my patients and I did just that, and it worked.
-People did better after I scrapped the rules and encouraged them to provide themselves with food they genuinely enjoyed.
+Why not go with the energy directed toward eating enough enjoyable food rather than fighting against it?
+So my patients and I did just that, and it was a revelation—and a revolution!
+People did far better without the rules.
 They had meals, ate a variety of food, and stopped restricting and then overeating.
-The Satter Eating Competence Model (ecSatter)3 and the Satter Eating Competence Inventory (ecSI)4 came out of that clinical judo work.
-Barbara Lohse’s webinar about the rapidly accumulating ecSatter research shows that, like my patients, people who are eating competent (EC)—those who respect their food wishes and regularly provide themselves with food they enjoy—do better nutritionally and medically.
+The Satter Eating Competence Model 3 and the Satter Eating Competence Inventory (ecSI)4 came out of that clinical judo work.
+The rapidly accumulating ecSatter research shows that, like my patients, people who are Eating Competent, those who respect their food wishes and regularly provide themselves with food they enjoy, do better nutritionally and medically.
 They tend to have meals, eat a variety of food, and not binge eat.
 They are more active, sleep better, and do a better job with parenting their children with food.
 The benefit extends to the next generation: Children of EC parents have decreased nutritional risk.

 Trust your energy to learn and grow

 Nutritional judo works because we are born with the energy to learn and grow.
-According to Abraham Maslow,5 growth occurs on its own, in its own time, in sequence.
+According to Abraham Maslow,5 growth occurs on its own, in its own time, in a sequence that addresses our basic needs.
 From the foundation through the apex on Maslow’s pyramid-shaped hierarchy of growth, those needs are: